ErinCall/catsnap/README.md

 You're good to go!
 Start the web service with `gunicorn -k flask_sockets.worker catsnap.app:app -b 0.0.0.0:5000` and the background worker with `celery -A catsnap.worker worker` and visit [localhost:5000](http://localhost:5000) to get snapping!

+### Running the tests

+Once you've installed the dependencies as described in Running Locally, you can launch the test suite with `nosetests`.

+There are a number of tests that launch a browser, and they're somewhat finicky to get working.
+[INSERT DEBUGGING ADVICE HERE].

+If you want to skip the browser tests entirely, run `nosetests --exclude splinter`.
+You'll lose JavaScript coverage, but the Python code will still get tested.

 ### Running in production

 Production use is pretty similar to dev.
 There are a couple of caveats: